instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 Not convinced?
 Let's move from theory to practice with a real-world example.
 First up, Metaphor Systems.

+## Whats instructor?

+Instructor uses Pydantic to simplify the interaction between the programmer and language models via the function calling api..

+- **Widespread Adoption**: Pydantic is a popular tool among Python developers.
+- **Simplicity**: Pydantic allows model definition in Python.
+- **Framework Compatibility**: Many Python frameworks already use Pydantic.

 ## Case Study 1: Metaphor Systems

 Take [Metaphor Systems](https://metaphor.systems), which turns natural language queries into their custom search-optimized query.
 If you take a look web ui you'll notice that they have an auto-prompt option, which uses function calls to furthur optimize your query using an language model, and turn it into a fully specified metaphor systems query.